cdktf/cdktf-provider-google/docs/bigqueryAnalyticsHubListing.java.md

 The description must not contain Unicode non-characters and C0 and C1 control codes except tabs (HT), new lines (LF), carriage returns (CR), and page breaks (FF).

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.46.0/docs/resources/bigquery_analytics_hub_listing#description BigqueryAnalyticsHubListing#description}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.47.0/docs/resources/bigquery_analytics_hub_listing#description BigqueryAnalyticsHubListing#description}

+---

+##### `discoveryType`<sup>Optional</sup> <a name="discoveryType" id="@cdktf/provider-google.bigqueryAnalyticsHubListing.BigqueryAnalyticsHubListing.Initializer.parameter.discoveryType"></a>

+- *Type:* java.lang.String

+Specifies the type of discovery on the discovery page.

+Cannot be set for a restricted listing.
+Note that this does not control the visibility of the exchange/listing which is defined by IAM permission.
+Possible values: ["DISCOVERY_TYPE_PRIVATE", "DISCOVERY_TYPE_PUBLIC"]

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.47.0/docs/resources/bigquery_analytics_hub_listing#discovery_type BigqueryAnalyticsHubListing#discovery_type}

 ---